absinthe-graphql/absinthe/guides/tutorial/dataloader.md

   end
 ```

-In this example we are passing some args go the query in the context wherre our source lives i.e this function now receives `args` as `params` meaning we can do now do fun stuff like apply rules to our queries like
+In this example, we are passing some args go the query in the context where our source lives.
+For example, this function now receives `args` as `params` meaning we can do now do fun stuff like apply rules to our queries like the following:

 ```elixir
 def query(query, %{has_admin_rights: true}), do: query